Blog > Articles

 What are Alternatives to Mounjaro (Tirzepatide)?

 While medications work differently for each individual, studies show that patients experience 2x more weight loss with medication and lifestyle changes, rather than medication alone.
-FORM™ Board Certified Doctors and Registered Dietitians use physical activity, mindset shifts, nutrition and medication, if appropriate, to help you reach your health goals.
-If you are looking for a program that is both personalized and sustainable, FORM may be for you.
+Form Health Board Certified Doctors and Registered Dietitians use physical activity, mindset shifts, nutrition and medication, if appropriate, to help you reach your health goals.
+If you are looking for a program that is both personalized and sustainable, Form Health may be for you.
 Find out if you are eligible by taking our quiz now.

 Mounjaro™is a trademark of Eli Lilly and Company